ProjectRailgun/Altair/README.md

-export SITE_TITLE="Your site name" export GA="You google analytics Tracking ID" # if you want to use google analytics, export this environment variable. export CHROME_EXTENSION_ID=your chrome extension id # when you want user to bind Bangumi account, you should publish Sadr project for your domain, and give the id here. npm run build:aot:prod
+export SITE_TITLE="Your site name" export GA="You google analytics Tracking ID" # if you want to use google analytics, export this environment variable. export CHROME_EXTENSION_ID=your chrome extension id # when you want user to bind Bangumi account, you should publish Sadr project for your domain, and give the id here. yarn run build:aot:prod
 ```

-After building process finished, you will have a **dist** directory in your project root. copy this project to your static file server.
+After building process finished, you will have a **dist** directory in your project root. copy this project to your static site root directory.

 ### Nginx Configuration for SPA